 The impact of higher minimum wages on poverty also depends on whether the concern is solely with the number of households with incomes below the poverty line (the incidence of poverty) or also with how far the poor are below the poverty line (the poverty gap).
 In the second case, it will matter which poor households benefit and which poor households lose when minimum wages rise.
 Raising the minimum wage could raise the incomes of some poor households with incomes near the poverty line while reducing the incomes of the poorest households at the bottom of the distribution (Figure 2).

-In Colombia, workers earning the minimum wage were most likely to be in households in the middle of the income distribution (see Figure 3); the poorest households did not benefit from minimum wages .
+In Colombia, workers earning the minimum wage were most likely to be in households in the middle of the income distribution (Figure 3); the poorest households did not benefit from minimum wages .

 Likewise, in Brazil, higher minimum wages did not raise the incomes of households in the bottom three deciles of the household income distribution .

-This suggests that higher minimum wages in Colombia and Brazil did lead to moderate declines in poverty overall but did not reduce poverty among the very poorest households.
+This suggests that higher minimum wages in Colombia, Brazil, and Honduras did lead to moderate declines in poverty for some households, but did not reduce poverty among the very poorest households.
 In other words, minimum wages modestly reduced the incidence of poverty but increased the gap between the average incomes of the poorest households and the poverty line.

 Impacts may differ between household members